 Step 1: Educational and Licensing Requirements

 You must graduate from a recognized Registered Nursing (RN) program in your home country and become licensed as an RN.
-Additionally, you should have at least two years of work experience.
+Additionally, you should have at least a year of work experience in a qualifying hospital setting and accepted unit.
+Please email recruiting@interstaffinc.com if you have any questions about our accepted specialties and hospital requirements!

 Step 2: English Language Proficiency